-The FBI’s Collegiate Hiring Initiative recruits graduating seniors or individuals who have graduated with an undergraduate, graduate, or PhD degree to begin their careers in an organization that offers opportunities like no other.
-For the 2018 Collegiate Hiring Initiative, students must have graduated or will graduate June 2016 - June 2018.
-For Veterans who have already graduated, it must be within 6 years of the program date (e.g. for the 2018 Collegiate Hiring Initiative, veterans must have graduated or will graduate June 2011 – June 2018).
+The FBI’s Collegiate Hiring Initiative recruits graduating seniors or individuals who have undergraduate, graduate or PhD degrees to begin their careers in a hands-on, supportive team environment.
+For the 2020 Collegiate Hiring Initiative, students must have graduated or will graduate June 2018 – June 2020.
+For Veterans who have already graduated, it must be within six years of the program date (for the 2020 Collegiate Hiring Initiative, veterans must have graduated or will graduate June 2014 – June 2020).

-From supporting squads and operations to analyzing business processes and ensuring security, recent graduates help support a huge part of the FBI’s mission.
-The Collegiate Hiring Initiative also gives recent graduates the chance to explore and transition into the many exceptional career paths the FBI has to offer, as well as into other opportunities within the federal government and private sectors.
+From assisting squads and operations to analyzing business processes and ensuring security, recent graduates help support a huge part of the FBI’s mission.
+The Collegiate Hiring Initiative also gives recent graduates a chance to explore and transition into the many exceptional career paths the FBI has to offer, as well as into other opportunities within the federal government or the private sector.

 To apply for the Collegiate Hiring Initiative, applicants must:

-Attend/have attended a college or university full-time as an undergraduate, graduate, or post-doctorate student.
+- Attend/have attended a college or university as an undergraduate, graduate or post-doctoral student.

 - Have and maintain a 3.0 cumulative grade point average (GPA) or better at the time of application and through graduation.

-- Pass all of the FBI employment background investigation requirements and be able to receive a Top Secret security clearance.
+- Pass all of the FBI employment background investigation requirements and be able to receive a Top-Secret clearance.

 Collegiate Hiring Initiative Career Paths

 Computer Scientist – Have you dreamed about developing tools and platforms that save lives?
-As a Computer Scientist, you’ll work directly with Special Agents and Intelligence Analysts to develop and implement tools, techniques and procedures to address unique investigative situations.
-Computer Scientists do everything from analyzing and preserving digital evidence, to testing and applying technical and analytical innovations, to building virtual computing environments and isolated analysis networks.
-You’ll have the opportunity to be innovative, test and learn, and use your creativity and engineering skills in this essential role that directly impacts the FBI’s mission.
+As a Computer Scientist, you will work directly with Special Agents and Intelligence Analysts to develop and implement tools, techniques and procedures to address unique investigative situations.
+Computer Scientists do everything from analyzing and preserving digital evidence and testing and applying technical and analytical innovations to building virtual computing environments and constructing isolated analysis networks.
+You will have the opportunity to innovate, test and learn while using your creativity and engineering skills in this essential role that directly impacts the FBI’s mission.

-Data Analyst – As a native in the world of big data, you’re trained to see trends and solve problems.
+Data Analyst – As a native in the world of big data, you are trained to see trends and solve problems.
 Data Analysts work directly with investigative teams to uncover patterns and guide next steps.
 Your work might include managing and conditioning data for long-term use and retention, normalizing data sets, and identifying patterns for use in investigative planning.
-You’ll use quantitative and qualitative techniques and tools to help investigative teams get the results they need to move forward.
+You will use quantitative and qualitative techniques and tools to help investigative teams get the results they need to move forward.

-Electronics Technician – You may not know it, but Electronics Technicians are central to the FBI’s ability to respond to crisis.
-Electronics Technicians perform critical work on communication systems - enabling a Special Agent to save a child’s life, or averting a terrorist attack.
-As an Electronics Technician, you may be installing or performing corrective maintenance on a variety of FBI systems, but your work will ensure the safety of the American people.
+Electronics Technician – Electronics Technicians are central to the FBI’s ability to respond to a crisis.
+Electronics Technicians perform critical work on communication systems — enabling a Special Agent to save a child’s life or prevent a terrorist attack.
+As an Electronics Technician, you may be installing or performing corrective maintenance on a variety of FBI systems to ensure the safety of the American people.

-IT Specialist (General) – As an IT Specialist, you’ll help FBI employees solve critical issues and enable them to get the job done.
-You’ll be a critical resource on technology and information, and will configure, analyze, adapt, and develop new processes and systems to ensure the FBI’s technical capabilities continue to improve.
-You’ll have opportunities nationwide, but consider applying to our Washington, DC headquarters location if you have the following expertise and interests:
+IT Specialist (General) – As an IT Specialist, you will help FBI employees solve critical issues and enable them to get the job done.
+You will be an important resource on technology and information, and will configure, analyze, adapt and develop new processes and systems to ensure the FBI’s technical capabilities continue to improve.
+You will have opportunities nationwide, but consider applying to our Washington, DC, Headquarters location if you have the following expertise and interests:

 - Cloud Engineering